Roger W. Griffith, P.E.

 Although the Code Commentary is not mandatory code language, it provides insight into the code committee’s intent.
 Section 1002.3.1 prohibits the use of mechanical traps, not U-shaped piping, with the addition of a trap seal.

-Also, to interpret 1002.3.1 as prohibiting trap seals is a direct contradiction of 1002.4.1.4, which permits barrier-type trap seal protection devices conforming to ASSE 1072 as a method for trap seal protection.
+Also, interpreting 1002.3.1 as prohibiting trap seals directly contradicts 1002.4.1.4, which permits barrier-type trap-seal protection devices conforming to ASSE 1072 as a method of trap-seal protection.
 Section 1002.4.1 Trap Seal Protection provides four acceptable methods for trap seal protection.
 Trap seal devices are one of them, as noted in 1002.4.1.4.

 Ultimately, the decision on whether to use trap primers or trap seal devices for trap seal protection is the design engineer’s judgment; however, I do not believe the IPC, specifically Section 1002.3.1, prohibits the use of trap seals.